indrekots/indrekots.github.io/_posts/2013-10-21-background-jobs-with-php-part-2.md

 <code>nohup sudo -u www-data QUEUE=myQueue INTERVAL=10 php resque.php >> /path/to/log/workers.log 2>&1 &</code>

 Let's recap.
 This command creates a worker which polls the myQueue queue in every 10 seconds.
 It's output (*stderr* and *stdout*) is appended to a *workers.log* file.
 The worker runs with the same privileges as the web server and it runs as a daemon.
-The daemon is not killed if the user has logged out.
+The daemon is not killed if the user logs out.

 ###Adding a job to a queue (pushing)